Alternative medicine may seem like a vague term, but it essentially refers to treatments that you use instead of traditional medicine.

 For example, acupuncture is an alternative approach for musculoskeletal conditions, since many traditional practitioners don’t consider it when providing treatment options.
 However, many alternative practitioners recommend acupuncture, as it has been repeatedly proven as an effective option.

 In addition to alternative treatments, many practitioners are utilizing complementary medicine, which is simply non-standard medical treatments that are used in tandem with traditional medicine.
-An example of complementary medicine in practice would be a doctor prescribing acupuncture in addition to a traditional treatment such as prescription medicine or surgery.
+An example of complementary medicine in practice would be a doctor prescribing acupuncture in addition to traditional treatment such as prescription medicine or surgery.

 - Complementary and alternative therapies are based on the body’s innate ability to heal itself.
 Therefore they are often gentler and subtler than traditional medicine.